ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Additional unit APIs

 We considered adding attributes for `prefix` and `suffix` that could be used to specify any string to append to the front or back of the formatted number.
-We decided against this idea, at least initially because it poses a localization challenge where units that might be a suffix in one locale might be a prefix in another.
+We decided against this idea because it poses a localization challenge where units that are a suffix in one locale might be a prefix in another.
 Therefore, we decided to require units to be those supported by ECMAScript so that localization would be built in to the formatter.

 Additionally, we considered adding attributes for `prefix-field-name` and `suffix-field-name` which would allow those values to be populated with a dynamic field value rather than a constant string.
 This could help use cases where values have disparate types or units.
 We decided this is not necessary initially but could revisit in the future.
 See [this thread](https://github.com/ni/nimble/pull/1268#discussion_r1212385898) for more discussion.